SebastianSlash/SebastianSlash.github.io/_posts/tech/2020-12-14-setting-up-plantuml-with-atom.md

     - { url: 'settings.png', alt: 'settings for plantuml-preview'}
 ---
 [PlantUML](https://plantuml.com) is a nice tool to create UML diagrams in a markup style way.<br>
-In this guide I'll show you how to it up for Atom on Windows, whereas the steps are quite similar on Linux or Mac.
+In this guide I'll show you how to set it up for Atom on Windows, whereas the steps are quite similar on Linux or Mac.
-I think it's a powerful tool that lets you draw your diagrams quickly without having to think about to put all the bits on your canvas.
+I think it's a powerful tool that lets you draw your diagrams quickly.

 ## Table of Contents
 1. [What's PlantUML?](#whats-plantuml)